Valid Inference After Causal Discovery: Introduction

 \subsection{Related Work}

-The last several decades have witnessed significant progress in the area of graph-based causal reasoning.
-We build on this line of work, using standard graph-theoretic tools for identifying causal quantities and establishing observational equivalence of causal models \citep{pearl2009causality, verma1990causal,andersson1997characterization}.
-In addition to these graph-theoretic characterizations, there has also been steady progress in providing formal statistical guarantees for causal discovery and causal estimation~\citep[see, e.g.][]{maathuis2009estimating,maathuis2010predicting,nandy2018high,maathuis2021graphical}.
+There has been steady progress in providing formal statistical guarantees for causal discovery and causal estimation~\citep[see, e.g.,][]{maathuis2009estimating,maathuis2010predicting,nandy2018high,maathuis2021graphical}.
 Most existing work, however, deals with statistical uncertainty arising from the two stages of causal reasoning separately, an approach that leads to Freedman's paradox.
 Indeed, when discussing estimation via the IDA algorithm~\citep{maathuis2009estimating,maathuis2010predicting}, \citet{witte2020efficient} acknowledge this shortcoming of existing tools, saying: ``\emph{When the graph is estimated on the same data as used for IDA, the naive standard errors from the adjusted linear regressions are invalid.
 Although considerable progress has been made in the area of post-selection inference [\dots], no method has been proposed specifically for estimating standard errors of causal effect estimates after causal search.}''